ElArkk/jax-unirep/paper/paper.md

 UniRep is a recurrent neural network model trained on 24 million protein sequences, and has shown utility in protein engineering.
-Its original implementation,
-however, has rough spots in its implementation, and a convenient API is not available for certain tasks.
+The original model, however, has rough spots in its implementation, and a convenient API is not available for certain tasks.
 To rectify this, we reimplemented the model in JAX/NumPy, achieving X-fold speedups in forward pass performance,